The Mirth of Hollywood Money

 It’s a giggle.
 He’s completely harmless.

-And thus, Scocese.
+And thus, Scorcese.

-It is so common a practice, to give a prime role to celebrity actor rather thant someone with real talent in order to lock in a big budget, that I look for it at the beginning of every big, serious Hollywood production, and even some independent films, even when the director is someone like Terence Davies, whose work I generally adore.
+It is so common a practice, to give a prime role to celebrity actor rather than someone with real talent in order to lock in a big budget, that I look for it at the beginning of every big, serious Hollywood production, and even some independent films, even when the director is someone like Terence Davies, whose work I generally adore.
 We just watched his “House of Mirth”.
 Even with Gillian Anderson and Eric Stoltz in lead roles, it’s a gorgeous film, beautifully directed and scored; it’s thoughtful, delicate, subtle.
 And it has Laura Linney, a terrific actress, in the part of Bertha Dorset.

 I really had no expectations about Gillian Anderson in the lead role.
 I thought, you never know– someone famous for her work on a slightly interesting but formulaic TV drama might turn out to be a good actress.
 Might.
 But she didn’t, and while it looks like she’s giving it everything she’s got and it looks like Terence Davies does wonders with what he’s given, she ends up reminding me of Lucy Ricardo.
 And then you watch Laura Linney for a few minutes and wonder why the hell she wasn’t playing Lily, and why Gillian Anderson was even in the movie.
 And the answer is obvious: Gillian Anderson was a huge star at the time the film was made (2000); she was a celebrity.
 She brought the money for an expensive movie.